Gowry-CS/emergency-cases-weather-pipeline/README.md

 - Assessed the reliability of weather forecasts for hospital resource planning.

 - Details on Analysis can be found in the [presentation](https://github.com/Gowry-CS/emergency-cases-weather-pipeline/blob/main/Emergency%20Cases%20and%20Weather%20Correlation%20Presentation.pdf) slides 19-24.

-**Footnotes**<br>
-*This data pipeline was built and analysed as part of a group project.
-All items were completed by myself except for the [Location Clustering notebook](https://github.com/Gowry-CS/emergency-cases-weather-pipeline/tree/main/4.%20Location%20Clustering%20ETL) and analysis images found in [presentation](https://github.com/Gowry-CS/emergency-cases-weather-pipeline/blob/main/Emergency%20Cases%20and%20Weather%20Correlation%20Presentation.pdf) slides 19,20, 22 and 24 which were contributed by another group member.
-The idea formulation of this project topic was also contributed by the same group member*